Lovely Anne, Galway Hooker Sailing Club. All photos by Anna King.

 flickering

-in the soft dawn light.
+in soft dawn light.

 — By Anna King